abhiram-s2002/racer/PRIVACY_POLICY.md

 We will respond to your request within 30 days (GDPR) or 45 days (CCPA).
 We may require verification of your identity before processing your request.

+If you request correction of profile data, we may, at our discretion, update or restrict certain identifiers (including usernames) that conflict with our policies (e.g., impersonation, profanity, trademark infringement, hate speech, safety risks) to protect the community.

 ## 8. Data Retention

 ### 8.1 Retention Periods